Khirbet Kerak: Iron Age

-There are no signs of habitation from 1200-450 BCE until the site's reuse during the Persian period.
+There are no signs of habitation from 1200 to 450 BCE until the site's reuse during the Persian period.

-Hellenistic period: Philoteria
+Hellenistic period: Bet Yerah/Philoteria and Sennabris

 A city established at Bet Yerah during Ptolemaic rule (3rd century BCE), as indicated by archaeological remains, did not endure after the end of the Early Hellenistic period (i.e. the time before the Maccabean Revolt of 167-160 BCE).
 Chancey (2001) cautiously identifies it with Philoteria, a city about which little is known from ancient sources.
 The Greek name was chosen by Ptolemy II Philadelphus, who named it for his sister.
 Hellenistic remains identified as those of ancient Philoteria by Amihai Mazar consist of "a considerable number of spacious town-houses built on an orthogonal plan within the confines of the Early Bronze Age fortifications.
 The total extent of the settlement was about 700 meters from north to south, and 200 meters from east to west.
 Ceramic and other finds of the 3rd-2nd centuries BCE were abundant in this settlement, and some houses had remains of decorated wall plaster."
 Four villas in Philoteria/Bet Yerah dating to the late Hellenistic period are the oldest known examples of the big mansion (domus), a type of domestic architecture seen in Roman-Byzantine period Palestine.
 One of them measures 22 x 12 metres and consists of 11 rooms decorated with marble, stucco, and mosaics that were accessed by way of an entrance to a colonnaded courtyard.

+The twin city of Bet Yerah/Philoteria was known in the Hellenistic times by the Greek name Sennabris.